 Restaurant and Bar in Spitalfields

 The Gun is a gorgeous, sophisticated bar in Spitalfields which has recently reopened its doors following a refurb.
 Located opposite the famous Spitalfields Market, the interior radiates retro chic with earthy colours, leather chairs and low-hanging lamps with fringed shades.
-There is weathered floral paint work on the walls, bold orange plush velvet curtains and exposed ceiling.
+There is weathered floral paint work on the walls, bold orange plush velvet curtains and exposed ceiling with floral touches.
 The bar stands out with its metallics and packed back bar.

 The Small Plates

 The menu at The Gun features an eclectic mix of European sharing plates, brunch on Saturday and roasts on Sunday.
-There are 13 sharing plates ranging from corn & avocado tempura (vegan) to shredded duck rillette, as well as a handful of nibbles, sides and a few larger platter style options.
+These range from corn & avocado tempura (vegan) to shredded duck rillette, as well as a handful of nibbles, sides and a few larger platter style options.
 They change seasonably so make sure you check the menu first!

 The local sourdough (£3.50) which comes with homemade whipped butter was an incredible nibble.
 It is a must order for whilst you’re waiting for the sharing plates.
 The bread is soft and really tasty.
 The butter when we visited was sage & onion – it was SO creamy, potent in flavour and utterly delicious.
 We couldn’t get enough!